smokeyfro/website/content/tutorials/calculate-your-age-with-vue.md

 category: Learning Vue
 difficulty: Easy
 type: Article
-searchTerms: vue, computed-properties, age, calculate, tutorials, tuts
-excerpt: "Yesterday I finally started updating my new portfolio content and when I got to the about page on my old site, I noticed my age was still set to 35.
+description: "Yesterday I finally started updating my new portfolio content and when I got to the about page on my old site, I noticed my age was still set to 35.
 Whoops."
 ---

 This is partly due to me spreading myself too thin and part of the motivation behind pulling all my side projects under a single roof.